Imagine that you are in the sales team. Here’s a deal:

 That’s why you must have an engaging, interactive product demo that points out your product’s value.

-Unlike Walnut, UserGuiding helps you create engaging, interactive product demos in under an hour.
+Unlike Walnut, UserGuiding helps you create engaging, interactive product demos in under an hour, inside your own product.

 Also, UserGuiding is easy to use, completely code-free, and fully customizable.

 What makes UserGuiding better than Walnut?